Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 of both feet to be used in dribbling.

-Everybody “dribble” – no instruction, just use your feet to move the ball around (everybody dribble “to somewhere else within the grid;” “to other green space;” “to a corner of the grid;” “to the middle;” “to your mom or dad”…)
+Everybody “dribble” – no instruction, just use your feet to move the ball around (everybody dribble “to somewhere else within the square;” “to other green space;” “to a corner of the square;” “to the middle;” “to your mom or dad”…); the youngest players will start by walking – add a quicker pace over time

 “Kangaroo Hop” up to the ball; put sole of one foot on top of ball.
 (Make an airplane.)